George Edgar (writer)

 George Edgar (11 June 1877 – April 1918) was an English writer and journalist.

-He was the eldest son of Peter Edgar, of Warrington, married the youngest daughter of Thomas D Howard, of Dewsbury, and had four children.
+Career

 After working with local newspapers, he found employment with London journals, and became editor or associate editor of "Modern Business" [1909], "Careers" [1910-11] and "Advertizers’ Weekly".

 He wrote and contributed widely, including many fictional works.

+Personal life

-In later life he lived in Ramsgate.
+Edgar was the eldest son of Peter Edgar, of Warrington, married the youngest daughter of Thomas D Howard, of Dewsbury, and had four children.
+In his later life, he lived in Ramsgate.